sakulachi8/docs-ai-space/README.md

 Building AI-driven web applications is complex, requiring seamless integration of frontend and backend technologies to effectively handle AI-powered content analysis.

 **Solution**
-AI-Spaces streamlines this process by combining React and Redux for frontend development with FastAPI for backend processing, simplifying the creation of sophisticated AI-enhanced applications.
+TripleAI streamlines this process by combining React and Redux for frontend development with FastAPI for backend processing, simplifying the creation of sophisticated AI-enhanced applications.

 ## Key Features